meelgroup/1-CARD-XOR/README.md

 1) pb-experiments folder has the graphs used in the paper and some more.

-2) file generator scripts- In C++.
+2) testfile_generator folder has the C++ code to generate the CARD-XOR CNFs we use in our experiments.

-Our experiments were run with [CryptoMiniSAT5](https://github.com/msoos/cryptominisat)
+We ran our experiments with the SAT solver [CryptoMiniSAT5](https://github.com/msoos/cryptominisat)